Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Notable ones are Lake Macquarie High School HPGE Upgrades, Speers Point Transport Improvements, Winten Cameron Park Stage 5 Development, and Weemala at the Lake.
-The following list details those most relevant.
+AreaSearch has identified 13 projects that could impact the area significantly.
+Key projects include Lake Macquarie High School HPGE Upgrades, Speers Point Transport Improvements, Winten Cameron Park Stage 5 Development, and Weemala at the Lake.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.